nammmx/Environmental-News-Scraper/README.md

   - For each article, generate an image based on its title and summary.
   - Convert the image to JPEG format.
   - Upload the image and update the article record with the image URL.

+## Deployment
+- Create Docker-AWS image with scrape function and Transformer model
+- Deploy Docker image to AWS ECR
+- Create Lambda function using Docker image from ECR
+  - Set up VPC with internet access for lambda function
+- Set schedule to run Lambda function daily

 ## Acknowledgments